gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 ## Conclusions
 Kivy is a really nice framework, with a lot of potential.
-On modern phones, tablets and PCs, use is pleasant; with the right precautions from a software point of view, there are no drops in performance and the user experience is fluid and satisfying.
+On modern phones, tablets and PCs, its use is pleasant; with the right precautions from a software point of view, there are no drops in performance and the user experience is fluid and satisfying.